 The Promise vs. Reality of Traditional RPA

 The RPA pitch was compelling: software robots that mimic human actions, automating repetitive tasks without changing underlying systems.
 For IT-constrained enterprises with legacy systems, this seemed like magic.
+Vendors promised deployments measured in weeks, freedom from costly system integrations, business users designing their own automations, and cost reductions of 30-50% on targeted processes.
+It was a clean story, and the market bought it enthusiastically.

 Fragility at Scale RPA bots are notoriously brittle.
 A single UI change—a button moved, a field renamed, a screen redesigned—breaks automations.
 Enterprises report spending 30-40% of their RPA budget on maintenance, not new automation.